 - The images can be any size. - The phantom can have significant translation in all 3 directions. - The phantom can have significant roll and moderate yaw and pitch.

 Warning: Analysis can fail or give unreliable results if any Restriction is violated.

-- All of the modules defined in the modules attribute must be within the scan extent. - Scan slices are not expected to overlap.
+• All of the modules defined in the modules attribute must be within the scan extent.